objcio/articles/2015-02-09-gpu-machine-vision.md

 The above shader has manual names for the pixels around the center one, passed in from a custom vertex shader, due to an optimization to reduce dependent texture reads on mobile devices.
 After these named pixels are sampled in a 3x3 grid, the horizontal and vertical Sobel kernels are applied using hand-coded calculations.
 The 0-weight entries are left out in order to simplify these calculations.
 The GLSL `length()` function calculates a Pythagorean hypotenuse between the results of the horizontal and vertical kernels.
 That magnitude value is then copied into the red, green, and blue channels of the output pixel to produce a grayscale indication of edge strength.

-## Canny edge detection
+## Canny Edge Detection

 Sobel edge detection can give you a good visual measure of edge strength in a scene, but it doesn't provide a yes/no indication of whether a pixel lies on an edge or not.
-For such a decision, you could apply a threshold of some sort, where pixels above a certain edge strength were considered to be part of an edge.
-However, this isn't ideal, because it tends to produce edges that are many pixels wide and choosing an appropriate threshold can vary with the contents of an image.
+For such a decision, you could apply a threshold of some sort, where pixels above a certain edge strength are considered to be part of an edge.
+However, this isn't ideal, because it tends to produce edges that are many pixels wide, and choosing an appropriate threshold can vary with the contents of an image.

-A more involved form of edge detection, called Canny edge detection[^3], might be what you want here.
+A more involved form of edge detection, called Canny edge detection,[^3] might be what you want here.
 Canny edge detection can produce connected, single-pixel-wide edges of objects in a scene:

 <img src="http://sunsetlakesoftware.com/sites/default/files/Objcio/MV-Canny.png" style="width:240px" alt="Canny edge detection image"/>

 The Canny edge detection process consists of a sequence of steps.
 First, like with Sobel edge detection (and the other techniques we'll discuss), the image needs to be converted to luminance before edge detection is applied to it.
 Once a grayscale luminance image has been obtained, a slight [Gaussian blur](http://www.sunsetlakesoftware.com/2013/10/21/optimizing-gaussian-blurs-mobile-gpu) is used to reduce the effect of sensor noise on the edges being detected.

 Once the image has been prepared, the edge detection can be performed.
-The specific GPU-accelerated process used here was originally described by Ensor and Hall in "GPU-based Image Analysis on Mobile Devices"[^4].
+The specific GPU-accelerated process used here was originally described by Ensor and Hall in "GPU-based Image Analysis on Mobile Devices."[^4]

-First, both the edge strength at a given pixel and the direction of the edge gradient is determined.
+First, both the edge strength at a given pixel and the direction of the edge gradient are determined.
 The edge gradient is the direction in which the greatest change in luminance is occurring.
 This is perpendicular to the direction the edge itself is running.

 To find this, we use the Sobel kernel described in the previous section.
 The magnitude of the combined horizontal and vertical results gives the edge gradient strength, which is encoded in the red component of the output pixel.
-The horizontal and vertical Sobel results are then clamped to one of eight directions (corresponding to the eight pixels surrounding the central pixel) and the X component of that direction is encoded in the green component of the pixel.
+The horizontal and vertical Sobel results are then clamped to one of eight directions (corresponding to the eight pixels surrounding the central pixel), and the X component of that direction is encoded in the green component of the pixel.
 The Y component is placed into the blue component.

 The shader used for this looks like the Sobel edge detection one above, only with the final calculation replaced with this code: